Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 style SCAN fill:#1a3d5c,stroke:#4ecdc4,color:#fff

-style OSCAL fill:#4a1a5c,stroke:#c77dff,color:#fff
+style COMP fill:#4a1a5c,stroke:#c77dff,color:#fff

 style CHG fill:#1a5c3d,stroke:#51cf66,color:#fff

 Inventory should be a live query against your environment, not a document someone updates.
 When an assessor asks “show me your inventory,” you show the current state, not last month’s export.
 When they ask “which assets handle federal data?”, the answer is a filter, not a manual classification exercise.
-The same data source feeds CMMC assessment evidence, FedRAMP monthly inventory updates, and 20x real-time inventory requirements.
+The same data source feeds CMMC assessment evidence, FedRAMP Rev5 inventory updates, and 20x real-time inventory requirements.

 Compliance is a byproduct of operations, not a separate workstream.